-- 3.1 The Applicant's Facility will enable clients to access the Facility directly either to enter transactions on their own behalf or on behalf of other participants as an introducing broker.
-Clients seeking direct access to the Facility as a participant, including those who want to trade on behalf of their Customers, must apply to become a "Trading Privilege Holder" on the Facility and enter into a Trading Privilege Holder Agreement with the Applicant.
+- 3.1 The Applicant's Facility enables clients to access the Facility directly or via an introducing broker, which can place and execute orders on the Facility on the client's behalf.
+Clients seeking direct access to the Facility as a participant and clients who want to trade on behalf of their Customers must apply to become a "Trading Privilege Holder" on the Facility and enter into a Trading Privilege Holder Agreement with the Applicant.
 For the purposes of this application, Trading Privilege Holders will be referred to as "participants". - 3.2 Participants include a wide range of sophisticated customers, including commercial and investment banks, corporations, proprietary trading firms, hedge funds and other institutional customers.
-Each customer of the Applicant that wishes to trade directly on the Applicant's Facility must qualify as an ECP and qualify as an EC or PC. - 3.3 Facility participant criteria is described more fully in Part III, Section 4.1 below.
+Each customer of the Applicant that wishes to trade directly on the Applicant's Facility must qualify as an ECP and qualify as an "eligible counterparty" as defined in COBS 3.6 of the FCA Handbook. - 3.3 Facility participant criteria is described more fully in Part III, Section 4.1 below.